modrinth/docs/docs/modpacks/format.md

 # Modpack Format

-The Modrinth modpack format is a simple format that lets you store modpacks.
+The Modrinth modpack format (`.mrpack`) is a simple format that lets you store modpacks.
+This is the only format of modpack that can be uploaded to Modrinth.

 ## Fields